Self-care – it’s a fairly well-known concept these days, and a particularly relevant one considering it was International Women’s Day this week.

 And when you’ve spent your life looking after others – that in itself is worth golddust.

-Know someone that’s always doing too much for others and not enough for herself?
-Then feel free to forward this blog onto her – you know, as a little hint 😉
+Know someone that’s always doing too much for others and not enough for themselves?
+Then feel free to forward this blog onto then – you know, as a little hint 😉